ClearHall/SkyMobile/README.md

   - HUGE Upgrade from GPA Calculator iOS
   - Adds new window for modifying specific school years
   - Selectable semesters to add into the GPA Calculator
-- Uses SKYSCRAPEAPI V1.5.2
+- Uses SKYSCRAPEAPI V1.5.4
-- Later revisions of 1.0 will include 4.0 scale calculations

 ### V1.1.0 Internal Testing

 - **WARNING: ALL PREVIOUSLY SAVED ACCOUNTS WILL BE DELETED**
 - Updates JSON Saver to save GPA Calculator modifications
 - Beta GPA Calculator
+- **iOS Beta Build 12** fixes a miscalculation with behavior terms, ending up with an extremely low GPA
-- Uses SKYSCRAPEAPI V1.5.2
+- Uses SKYSCRAPEAPI V1.5.4

 ### V1.0.0 Beta